KGConf/open-kg-curriculum/curriculum/modules/What_is_Metadata/What_is_Metadata.md

 [If below par used, must be merged with above]

 However, one man's metadata is another man's data.
 Knowledge graphs exist in no small part   ... the metadata of, say, published books, is merely the data of a knowledge.
-A knowledge graph's "Metadata" refers to even higher-level descriptions of that data in turn, which overlaps with what is often called a knowledge graph's "ontology".
+A knowledge graph's "Metadata" refers to even higher-level descriptions of that data in turn, which overlaps with what is often called a knowledge graph's "ontology" [5].
 This includes categorizations of pieces of data and general rules about how data of certain types can exist.
-If data on a published book was contained in a knowledge graph, for example, metadata for that grpah might include the assertion that Book and Publisher are relevant categories of information, and that every Book has a Publisher.
+If data on a published book was contained in a knowledge graph, for example, metadata for that graph might include the assertion that Book and Publisher are relevant categories of information, and that every Book has a Publisher.

 ### Why is Metadata Important for Knowledge Graphs?
 How is it Used?